I’m currently in an extreme pain cycle (that’s a civilized way of putting it)

 Pain Can’t Have All Of Me

 It’s my constant companion but I am as determined as possible to remain joyful.
-That joy can be in the moment or it can be looking ahead to anticipated joy.
+Joy can be in the moment or it can be looking ahead to anticipated joy.

 Let’s face it, a good dose of happy day dreaming never hurt anyone and it can help me take the focus off pain, onto happier things.